MikeyG677/CS445DavidOwsleyMuesumProject/README.md

     [X] B.7.S.
 All signifiers within the user-interface point to implemented features.
 That is, a user cannot access an incomplete feature.
     [X] B.8.S.
 Unit tests document the correctness of the model layer, as evidenced in part by having at least 90% coverage.
     [X] B.9.S.
 Instructions for running the unit tests and measuring coverage are provided in the README file.
-    [X] A.1.S.
+    [ ] A.1.S.
 The separation between the persistence layer and the model layer is clearly identified through one or more interfaces.
-    [X] A.2.S.
+    [ ] A.2.S.
 The separation between the UI layer and the model layer is clearly identified through one or more interfaces.
-    [X] A.3.S.
+    [ ] A.3.S.
 Instructions on how to build and execute the application are provided in the README file.

-With the given criteria, our project would recieve an "A" based on our assessment.
+With the given criteria, our project would recieve an "B" based on our assessment.